Danube Water Level | Danube Alert

 În aval de Porţile de Fier debitele au fost în scădere.

-Debitul la intrarea în ţară (secţiunea Baziaş) va fi în scădere până la valoarea de 4100 m3/s, situându-se sub media multianuală a lunii decembrie (5200 m3/s).
+Debitul la intrarea în ţară (secţiunea Baziaş) va fi în scădere ușoară până la valoarea de 3000 m3/s, situându-se sub media multianuală a lunii decembrie (5200 m3/s).

 În aval de Porţile de Fier debitele vor fi în scădere.

 The Danube River flows through Romania for approximately 1,075 kilometers, making it the longest stretch of the river in any single country.
 This vital waterway enters Romania at Baziaș, near the border with Serbia, and exits at the Black Sea through the Danube Delta, one of Europe's most important wetlands and a UNESCO World Heritage Site.
-Monitoring Danube water levels in Romania is essential for navigation safety, flood prevention, and environmental protection.
+Monitoring Danube water levels today, Danube River levels, and current Danube water levels in Romania is essential for navigation safety, flood prevention, and environmental protection.
+In 2025, real-time water level monitoring and hydrological data Danube provide daily updated data through modern hydrometric stations.
+Danube water level forecast for 2025 helps predict future conditions, while flood warnings Danube and hydrological forecasts are automatically issued when water levels exceed safety thresholds.

 Along its Romanian course, the Danube passes through numerous important cities and industrial centers.
 Key urban areas include Drobeta Turnu Severin, Orșova, Calafat, Corabia, Turnu Măgurele, Zimnicea, Giurgiu, Oltenița, Călărași, Brăila, Galați, Tulcea, and Sulina.
 Each of these cities relies on the river for transportation, water supply, and economic activities, making accurate water level monitoring, real-time Danube level tracking, and flood alert systems essential for safety and planning.
 Hydrometric stations throughout Romania continuously measure river levels, providing critical data for flood warnings and navigation safety.